 Unusual colours of an exclusively breastfed baby’s poop can be due to artificial food colouring, natural food pigments or medications in his mother’s diet.

 Once solids are introduced, or formula, breastfed baby poop will change in appearance becoming browner, smellier and more like adult stools.
+Undigested food may sometimes be seen in the nappy (Wambach and Spencer, 2020).
 See Starting Solid Foods for more information.

-For a more in depth review of all the possible colours of baby poop and what they mean see Baby Poop: What Your Pediatrician May Not Tell You.
+For a more in depth review of all the possible colours of baby poop and what they mean see Baby Poop: What Your Pediatrician May Not Tell You or visit the author’s website here.
 For a review of the content of this book click here.

-The contents of your baby’s nappy can provide useful information about milk intake and your baby’s health.
-See Is My Baby Getting Enough Milk? and Baby Not Gaining Weight if you have any worries about how much breast milk your baby is getting and seek the help of an IBCLC lactation consultant or breastfeeding specialist.
-Always report unusual colours of poop to your health professionals.
+The contents of your baby’s nappy can provide useful information about breast milk intake and your baby’s health alongside other signs that your baby is receiving plenty of milk.
+See Is My Baby Getting Enough Milk? and Baby Not Gaining Weight if you have any worries about how much breast milk your baby is having and seek the help of an IBCLC lactation consultant or breastfeeding specialist.
+Always report unusual colours of poop or any other concerns to your health professionals.